Relational Foundations For Functorial Data Migration: Introduction

 \section{Introduction}

 In this paper we describe how to implement {\it functorial data migration}~\cite{Spivak:2012:FDM:2324905.2325108} using relational algebra, and vice versa.
-In the {\it functorial data model}~\cite{Spivak:2012:FDM:2324905.2325108}, a database schema is a finitely presented category (a directed multigraph with path equations~\cite{BW}), and a database instance on a schema $S$ is a functor from $S$ to the category of sets.
-The database instances on a schema $S$ constitute a category, denoted $S\inst$, and a functor $M$ between schemas $S$ and $T$ induces three adjoint data migration functors, $\Sigma_M\taking S\inst \to T\inst$, $\Pi_M\taking S\inst \to T\inst$, and $\Delta_M\taking T\inst \to S\inst$.
+In the {\it functorial data model}~\cite{Spivak:2012:FDM:2324905.2325108}, a database schema is a finitely-presented category (a directed multigraph with path equations~\cite{BW}), and a database instance on a schema $S$ is a functor from $S$ to the category of sets, $\Set$.
+The database instances on a schema $S$ constitute a category, denoted $S\inst$, and a functor $F$ between schemas $S$ and $T$ induces three data migration functors: $\Delta_F\taking T\inst \to S\inst $, defined as $\Delta_F(I) := F \circ I$, and its left and right adjoints $\Sigma_F\taking S\inst \to T\inst$ and $\Pi_F\taking S\inst \to T\inst$, respectively.
 We define a {\it functorial query language}, FQL, in which every query denotes a data migration functor, prove that FQL is closed under composition, and define a translation from FQL to the select-project-product-union (SPCU) relational algebra extended with an operation for creating globally unique IDs (GUIDs)\footnote{An operation to create IDs is required because functorial data migration can create constants not contained in input instances.}.
 In addition, we describe how to implement the SPCU relational algebra with FQL.

 Our primary motivation for this work is to use SQL as a practical deployment platform for the functorial data model.
-Using the results of this paper we have implemented a SQL compiler for FQL as part of a visual schema mapping tool available at {\sf wisnesky.net/fql.html}.
-We are interested in the functorial data model because we believe its category-theoretic underpinnings provide a better mathematical foundation for data migration than the relational model.
-For example, many practical ``relational'' systems (including SQL-based RDBMSs) are not actually relational, but are based on bags and unique row IDs -- like the functorial data model.
-More advantages of the functorial data model are described in~\cite{Spivak:2012:FDM:2324905.2325108} and~\cite{Fleming02adatabase}.
+Using the results of this paper we have implemented a SQL compiler for FQL, and a (partial) translator from SQL to FQL, as part of a visual schema mapping tool available at {\sf categoricaldata.net/fql.html}.
+We are interested in the functorial data model because we believe its category-theoretic underpinnings provide a better mathematical foundation for information integration than the relational model.
+For example, many practical ``relational'' systems (including SQL-based RDBMSs) are not actually relational, but are based on bags and unique row IDs---like the functorial data model.
+Numerous advantages of the functorial data model are described in~\cite{Spivak:2012:FDM:2324905.2325108} and~\cite{Fleming02adatabase}.